Mermade/shins/README.md

 ### Notes

 * Windows is definitely supported
-* Syntax highlighting in 166 languages
+* Syntax highlighting in 166 languages (you can specify the highlighter style to use by setting `highlighter_theme` in your slate markdown header)
 * For converting OpenApi / Swagger specs to Shins or Slate, see [widdershins](http://github.com/mermade/widdershins)